How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 A new paragraph 1.3 has been added to reflect revised policy on the treatment of hiring means of transport and supplies of transport services.

-Paragraph 3.1 has been updated to reflect the amendment to the law regarding the supply to a business customer of the transport of goods and related services which takes place wholly outside the EU.
+Paragraph 3.1 has been updated to reflect the amendment to the law regarding the supply to a business customer of the transport of goods and related services which takes place wholly outside the UK and EU.

 Section 8 has been updated to reflect HMRC revised policy on goods handling services for aircraft provided at places that aren’t customs and excise airports.